 What Did She Believe In?

-When she was in her 20s, Dr. Maya Angelou discovered the Unity Church.
+When she was in her 20s, she discovered the Unity Church.
 Unity is a Christian movement that was founded in 1889.
 It emphasizes affirmative prayer and education as a path to spirituality.
 Though she was Christian, Angelou was accepting of all faiths and spiritualities.

 Great Books by Maya Angelou